Blood Orange Mocktail

 Mocktails are non-alcoholic drinks with vibrant eye-catching colors and unique flavors that are so easy to make.
 These drinks are suitable for those who avoid alcohol for any reason.
 With simple ingredients on hand and a few minutes to spare, you can make a bubbly fancy drink that will be loved by everyone at the dinner table.

-• Sparkling water: Plain or lime-flavored sparkling water is the best option for this mocktail.
+• Sparkling water: Plain or citrus-flavored sparkling water is the best option for this mocktail.

-• Ice cubes: Add two or three ice cubes to each glass of mocktail.
-You can also make mint ice cubes in advance to add just a touch of flavor to blood orange mocktails.
+• Ice cubes: Add a handful of ice cubes to each glass of mocktail.
+You can also make mint ice cubes in advance to add a touch of flavor and freshness.

-• Lime juice: A squeeze of lime balances the sweetness and adds a perfect sourness to the mocktail.
+• Lime juice: A squeeze of lime balances the sweetness and adds a perfect kick to the mocktail.

 You Might Be Interested In